| The sections to be presented will

 tension promoting feelings of well being of both the

+infant and mother.
 Maternal anxiety may promote secondary

 physiologic changes in a child.
 For example, a mother